Contact us for help: firstname.lastname@example.org

 It used to be hypothesized that the endlymphatic sac in the ear might burst under the pressure and mix sodium rich fluids and potassium rich fluids and that caused the vertigo, but this is no longer believed to be the case.

-Natural sea salts may be the answer as they are completely balanced, have had no goodness taken out, no exposure to harmful chemicals and are full of idodine, which is very important for our thyroid gland and therefore our immune system.
-But it is safe to say that cutting down on table salt can help your condition and pouring it on your dinner or eating lots of processed foods and junk foods that are packed with it will almost definitely trigger attacks.
+Natural sea salts may be the answer as they are completely balanced, have had no goodness taken out, no exposure to harmful chemicals and are full of idodine, which is very important for your thyroid gland and therefore your immune system.
+But it is safe to say that cutting down on plain old 'table salt' can help prevent attacks, while pouring it on your meals or eating lots of processed foods and junk foods that are packed with it will almost definitely increase the probability of triggering attacks.

-A diet high in fat may also cause problems, as plaque from colesterol builds up inside the blood vessels.
+A diet high in certain fats may also cause problems, as plaque from colesterol builds up inside the blood vessels.
 Anything that obstructs the flow of blood around the inner ear may well contribute to Meniere's symptoms.
-As sugar is stored in the body as fat, it makes sense to eat a diet not too high in sugar, saturated fats and hydrogenized fats.
+As sugar is stored in the body as fat, it makes sense to eat a diet not too high in sugar, trans fats, saturated fats and hydrogenized fats.

 People have noticed that eating too much sweet food and especially chocolate can bring on attacks quite quickly as can drinking drinks full of caffeine.
 Opinions differ on this, so as with all these possible triggers it is up to you to keep an eye on what you eat and drink and you'll soon realize if these things are causing you problems.
 Pure dark chocolate is generally good for you however; packed with antioxidants.

 Excess sugar also causes problems with the endocrine system which has been linked to Meniere's.
-The endocrine system is also linked to the thyroid and other hormonal organs so again it may be damaging your immune system resulting in your vulnerability to health problems including Meniere's.
+The endocrine system is also linked to the thyroid and other hormonal organs vital to balancing your immune system.
+By damaging and putting this system out of balance you increase your vulnerability to all kinds of health problems including Meniere's.

-Junk food and overly processed food is packed with processed salt and processed sugar in addition to msg, other harmful chemicals and neurotoxins, not to mention unholy amounts of residues from pesticides and other neurotoxins.
+Junk food and overly processed food is packed with processed salt and processed sugar in addition to msg, other harmful chemicals and neurotoxins, not to mention unholy amounts of harmful toxic residues from pesticides and herbicides.
 The list of harmful neurotoxins listed by the FDA in a MacDonalds burger spans three pages in the book 'Managing Meniere's Disease' and that is only one of many junk food outlets we tend to frequent far too often for our own good.
 Neurotoxins attack the central nervous system.
-Problems with the CNS has been linked to Meniere's.
+Problems with the 'CNS' has been linked to Meniere's.

 Given this information only it is no wonder that we need extra nutrition in the form of expensive supplements to stay healthy.
 The supplements I used to stay symptom free in the years prior to finding my cause are packed with powerful antioxidants and my symptoms disappeared very quickly when I started taking them.
 I still take them out of choice but I can understand how and why they made a difference just by knowing all the toxins that are being fed to us one way or the other.